d215steinberg/GildedRose-Java/README.md

 If we pass in a **days** argument of 26 or more, we get 100% coverage.
 The manual verification process, however, becomes more unwieldy.

 But it gets better.
-As the name **TexttestFixture** implies, this java is final is not intended bo be run as a standalone test but rather as a fixture for an Approval Testing framework known as **Texttest**.  **Texttest** reports results in the form of a DIFF view, so deviations between expected and actual output are immediately evident.
+As the name **TexttestFixture** implies, this java final is not intended to be run as a standalone test but rather as a fixture for an Approval Testing framework known as **Texttest**.  **Texttest** reports results in the form of a DIFF view, so deviations between expected and actual output are immediately evident.
 I have included **Texttest** support files from Emily's repository.  **start_texttest.bat** runs a 30-day simulation through